Kenny Wallace: 2001–2015

-In 2001, Wallace signed with the unsponsored Eel River Racing team, and also was hired to drive the No. 48 Goulds Pumps-sponsored Chevy in the Busch Series full-time for Innovative Motorsports.
+In 2001, Wallace signed with the unsponsored Eel River Racing team, and also was hired to drive the No. 48 Goulds Pumps Chevy in the Busch Series full-time for Innovative Motorsports.
 After several DNQ's, Wallace resigned from the team to concentrate on his Busch ride.
-He won his first race in seven years at North Carolina Speedway and finished tenth in points.
-He also filled in for Steve Park in the Cup Series, winning one pole and nailing down two top tens, including a second-place finish at Rockingham Speedway, tying a career best.
+He won his first race in seven years at North Carolina Speedway and finished 10th in points.
+He also filled in for Steve Park in the Cup Series, winning one pole and nailing down two top-tens, including a second place finish at Rockingham Speedway, tying a career best.
 He did not win in 2002, but moved up to seventh in the Busch series standings in the No. 48 Chevrolet now sponsored by Stacker 2.
 He replaced Kevin Harvick in Richard Childress Racing's No. 29 car at Martinsville after the latter was suspended for deliberately wrecking another driver in the Truck Series race the day before.
-He was hired late in the season by Bill Davis Racing to replace Hut Stricklin in the No. 23 Hills Brothers Coffee-sponsored Dodge, and was hired to drive the car full-time in 2003, bringing his Stacker 2 sponsorship with him and continuing to drive in the Busch Series for Davis.
-After one top ten finish, Wallace and the team moved down to the Busch Series in 2004, garnering ten top tens.
+He was hired late in the season by Bill Davis Racing to replace Hut Stricklin in the No. 23 Hills Brothers Coffee Dodge, and was hired to drive the car full-time in 2003, bringing his Stacker 2 sponsorship with him while also driving a single race in the Busch Series for Michael Waltrip at Gateway, his hometown track in St. Louis.
+After one top-ten finish, Wallace and the team moved down to the Busch Series in 2004, garnering ten Top 10's.
 He also drove in the Cup Series five times for Michael Waltrip Racing.

-In 2005, Davis Racing closed its Busch team, allowing Wallace and sponsor Stacker 2 to join ppc Racing's No. 22 Ford, earning five Top fives and eleven top tens.
-During that season Wallace's team lost sponsorship when Stacker 2 backed out of NASCAR, and drove for the rest of his time with ppc Racing driving the No. 22 AutoZone-sponsored Ford.
+In 2005, Davis Racing closed its Busch team, allowing Wallace and sponsor Stacker 2 to join ppc Racing's No. 22 Ford, earning five top-fives and eleven top-tens.
+During that season Wallace's team lost sponsorship when Stacker 2 backed out of NASCAR, and drove for the rest of his time with ppc Racing driving the No. 22 AutoZone Ford.
 He began driving for Furniture Row Racing in the Cup Series that season, and ran seventeen races with them in 2006.
-After four top tens in 2006, Furniture Row began racing full-time in Cup, so Wallace left ppc.
+After four top-tens in 2006, Furniture Row began racing full-time in Cup, so Wallace left ppc.

-Despite getting voted into the All-Star Race at Charlotte, Wallace was unable to keep the No. 78 in the top 35 in owner's points, and left the team in August.
-On August 22, 2007, he filled in for Kyle Petty in the No. 45 Wells Fargo-sponsored Dodge at Bristol.
-Shortly after that drove as a sub for an injured Ricky Rudd in the No. 88 Snickers-sponsored Ford Fusion until Rudd returned.
+Despite getting voted into the All-Star Race at Charlotte, Wallace was unable to keep the No. 78 in the top-35 in owner's points, and left the team in August.
+On August 22, 2007, he filled in for Kyle Petty in the No. 45 Wells Fargo Dodge at Bristol.
+Shortly after that drove as a sub for an injured Ricky Rudd in the No. 88 Snickers Ford Fusion until Rudd returned.